Ryan McMahon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in the league.
+- The pitching staff for the Marlins has a collective 9.3 K/9, the sixth-best in the league.

-- The Marlins' 4.47 team ERA ranks 21st among all league pitching staffs.
+- The Marlins have a 4.42 team ERA that ranks 21st among all league pitching staffs.

-- Marlins pitchers combine to rank 17th in baseball in home runs given up (58 total, 1.2 per game).
+- Marlins pitchers combine to surrender 59 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- Alcantara (1-5) takes the mound for the Marlins in his 10th start of the season.
-He has a 5.21 ERA in 57 2/3 innings pitched, with 54 strikeouts.
+- Garrett gets the start for the Marlins, his ninth of the season.
+He is 1-2 with a 4.60 ERA and 44 strikeouts in 43 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander threw 5 2/3 innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.
+- In his last outing on Saturday against the San Francisco Giants, the lefty threw 6 1/3 scoreless innings while surrendering one hit.

+- In nine games this season, the 25-year-old has put up an ERA of 4.60, with 9.2 strikeouts per nine innings.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.